-- Focus on recurring payments – Monthly recurring revenue is what will keep money rolling into your bank account for months or even years to come!
+- Focus on recurring payments – Monthly recurring revenue is what will keep the money rolling into your bank account for months or even years to come!

-- Sell services you’re knowledgeable about – Although the drop servicing business model allows you to sell any sort of services online, you should aim to sell services that you’re well-informed about to be able to seamlessly answer any question you may be asked from your clients.
+- Sell services you’re knowledgeable about – Although the drop servicing business model allows you to sell any sort of services online, you should aim to sell services that you’re well-informed about to be able to seamlessly answer any question you may be asked by your clients.

 - Set an up-selling strategy – Did you know that it costs McDonald’s $1.91 in advertising to get you into the drive-through?
 And when they sell you a burger for $2.09, they ONLY make $0.18!

-But when they upsell you fries and a coke for $1.77 more, they make (and more importantly keep $1.32 profit) Yes, 8 times the profit of the initial sale!
+But when they upsell you fries and a Coke for $1.77 more, they make (and more importantly keep $1.32 profit) Yes, 8 times the profit of the initial sale!

 But what does that have to do with you?
-Well, you need to do what McDonald’s did, and set up a sales funnel…
+Well, you need to do what McDonald’s did and set up a sales funnel…

 Tip: Brunson was able to grow his company by over 4300% in less than 3 years!
 To learn more about his strategies and techniques, the One Funnel Away Challenge would be a great start to dip your toe in the water of funnels!